-One recent (2019) change can be savoured at the much-improved 16th which is now a par five with a split fairway.
+Another improvement can be savoured at the much-improved 16th which is now a par five with a split fairway.
 As a par four it was hard for the single digit golfer to approach this green with a long iron, and almost impossible to hold the green.
 Played as a three-shot hole, #16 now offers some respite when heading home into the prevailing wind.

 For the latest course and turfgrass updates, visit Royal Cinque Ports greenkeeping blog.